atzberg/plos_membrane__staging/README.md

 __Running the Codes__

 Simulations can be run by using python parameter files found in the ./examples folder for each model.
-This is done typically using
+This is typically of the form
 ```
 cd ../../src
-python conc_field_01.py -p ../examples/<sim-name>/params.py`
+python conc_field_01.py -p ../examples/<sim-name>/params.py
 ```

-See the individual folders for more details.
+For more details, see the individual folders.

 __Additional Information__